TelemetryDeck/docs/articles/insights-about-daily-users.md

 ---
-title: How to Track the Number of Daily Users in Your App
+title: How to track the number of daily users in your app
 tags:
   - beginner
   - how-to